-9 THIRD PARTY INFORMATION
+9. THIRD PARTY INFORMATION

-In accordance with the Code of Practice, where requests relate to persons other than the applicant and Ada, or disclosure may affect the interests of persons other than the applicant or Ada, Ada will, where appropriate, consult the third party promptly in order to determine whether an exemption applies, and to aid the decision on disclosure.
+Where requests relate to persons other than the applicant and Ada, or disclosure may affect the interests of persons other than the applicant or Ada, Ada will, where appropriate, consult the third party promptly in order to determine whether an exemption applies, and to aid the decision on disclosure.
 However, the decision will be made entirely by Ada